 Usually overshadowed by Melbourne and Sydney, this big city is suddenly getting the recognition for being the hippest city in Australia, and so it should.
 With year-long warm weather and plenty of green space – this makes the perfect city escape without that city feel.
 Brisbane is one of the fastest-growing cities in Australia, and with that brings a multitude of opportunities for tourists.

 With a quarter of Brisbane’s population being within the 25-35 age bracket, you can more than guarantee that this buzzing city will be over flowing with activities, better suited for the older kids in your life.

-Swimming within the river is near enough impossible because of the threat of Bull sharks, which is why you can revel in the family-friendly South Bank Pools - with it's abundance of BBQ places which will help with winding down your afternoon.
-If however you did want to dip your toes into the sea, the Gold Coast is only an hour away by train or public transport.
-This particular spot is known as surfers paradise, and the name doesn't lie.
+Swimming within the river is near enough impossible because of the threat of Bull sharks, which is why you can revel in the family-friendly South Bank Pools.
+Its abundance of BBQ places which will help with winding down your afternoon.
+If, however, you did want to dip your toes into the sea, the Gold Coast is only an hour away by train or public transport.
+This particular spot is known as surfers paradise, and the name doesn’t lie.

 Ideal for families who love to get lost in the great outdoors, whether you long for adventures with nature or to lounge by the beach.